FY-4/YOLOv8_fast_running/README.md

 sets = ['train', 'val', 'test'] classes = ['CYLJ', 'KHSLJ', 'QTLJ', 'YHLJ']#111111111111111111111111111
 ```
-you must transfer the classes to your own classes<br>
+you must transfer the classes to your own classes, such as you make a dataset concerning person ,you can change the classes=["person"]<br>
 <br>